crocs-muni/javacard-curated-list/README.md

 - [GlobalPlatform tools (GPShell)](https://sourceforge.net/p/globalplatform/) _[**mature** : last commit 2014]_ <br>
 The GlobalPlatform card specification provides a standard for the management of the contents on a smart card.
 Mainly this comprises the installation and the removal of applications.
 - [Sun/Oracle JavaCard SDK binaries](https://github.com/martinpaljak/oracle_javacard_sdks) _[**mature** : last commit 2016]_ <br>
 Oracle JavaCard SDK-s for using as a Git submodule for ant-javacard projects.

 #### (needs further inspection)

+- [CAP File Manipulation](https://bitbucket.org/ssd/capmap-free) _[**needs inspection** : last commit 2012]_
+A Java Card CAP file parser.
 - [Smart-Card-Tool-pyResMan](https://sourceforge.net/projects/pyresman) _[**needs inspection** : last commit 2015]_ <br>
 pyResMan is a free open source smartcard tool for JavaCard and other smart card.
 It can be used to send APDU(s), execute APDU script(s); It can be used to debug ISO14443 protocol commands and Mifare commands with R502 SPY reader; It can also be used to manage resource of GP card.
 It is based on pyScard and GlobalPlatform open source projects. last commit 2017